Adimserious/Afrogspot/README.md

   ![Admin Panel Screenshot]()

 ## Features remaining to implement
-Due to time constraints, the following features are remaining to implement
+Due to time constraints, the following features are remaining to implement or fix
 - Wish list creation and functionality
 - Real time Notifications
--
+- Light house performance and best practices

 ## Technologies Used
 ### Frontend